GlyphLabs/Glyph/README.md

 ### running the bot
 to run the bot, you can run the `main.py` file. you should first enter the python environment by running `. .venv/bin/activate` on linux or `.venv\Scripts\activate` on windows.
 ## about the code
-PurpBot's code is divided into 3 main parts:
+Glyph's code is divided into 3 main parts:

 ### the core (`src/bot`)
 this is where the primary code is located. the core could essentially run on it's own.